AnalogJ/drawbridge/README.md

 	- eg. Chef knife.rb configs, Pac/Proxy files, etc.
 - Cleanup utility is built-in
 - `drawbridge update` lets you update the binary inplace.
+- Pretty colors.
+The CLI is all colorized to make it easy to skim for errors/warnings

 # Usage